Instant messaging: Clients

-Each modern IM service generally provides its own client, either a separately installed piece of software, or a browser-based client.
+Modern IM services generally provide their own client, either a separately installed application or a browser-based client.
 They are normally centralised networks run by the servers of the platform's operators, unlike peer-to-peer protocols like XMPP.
-These usually only work within the same IM network, although some allow limited function with other services.
-Third party client software applications exist that will connect with most of the major IM services.
+These usually only work within the same IM network, although some allow limited function with other services (see #Interoperability).
+Third-party client software applications exist that will connect with most of the major IM services.
 There is the class of instant messengers that uses the serverless model, which doesn't require servers, and the IM network consists only of clients.
 There are several serverless messengers: RetroShare, Tox, Bitmessage, Ricochet, Ring.
+See also: LAN messenger.

 Some examples of popular IM services today include Signal, Telegram, WhatsApp Messenger, WeChat, QQ Messenger, Viber, Line, and Snapchat.
 The popularity of certain apps greatly differ between different countries.
-Certain apps have emphasis on certain uses - for example Skype focuses on video calling, Slack focuses on messaging and file sharing for work teams, and Snapchat focuses on image messages.
+Certain apps have an emphasis on certain uses - for example, Skype focuses on video calling, Slack focuses on messaging and file sharing for work teams, and Snapchat focuses on image messages.
 Some social networking services offer messaging services as a component of their overall platform, such as Facebook's Facebook Messenger, who also own WhatsApp.
-While others have a direct messaging function as an additional adjunct component of their social networking platforms, like Instagram, Reddit, Tumblr, TikTok, Clubhouse and Twitter, either directly or through chat rooms.
+Others have a direct IM function as an additional adjunct component of their social networking platforms, like Instagram, Reddit, Tumblr, TikTok, Clubhouse and Twitter; this also includes for example dating websites, such as OkCupid or Plenty of Fish, and online gaming chat platforms.

 Features

 Private and group messaging

-Private chat allows private conversation with another person or a group.
-The privacy aspect can also be enhanced in a number of ways such as end to end encryption by default like Signal.
-Or some applications have a timer feature, like Snapchat, where messages, conversations or files such as photos are automatically deleted from the users phone once the time limit is reached.
-Public and group chat features allow users to communicate with multiple people at a time.
+Private chat allows users to converse privately with another person or a group.
+Privacy can also be enhanced in several ways, such as end-to-end encryption by default.
+Public and group chat features allow users to communicate with multiple people simultaneously.

 Calling

-Many major IM services and applications offer the call feature for user-to-user calls, conference calls, and voice messages.
+Many major IM services and applications offer a call feature for user-to-user voice calls, conference calls, and voice messages.
 The call functionality is useful for professionals who utilize the application for work purposes and as a hands-free method.
 Videotelephony using a webcam is also possible by some.

 Games and entertainment

 Some IM applications include in-app games for entertainment.
 Yahoo!
-Messenger for example introduced these where users could play a game and viewed by friends in real-time.
-The Messenger application has a built in option to play computer games with people in a chat, including games like Tetris and Blackjack.
+Messenger, for example, introduced these where users could play a game and viewed by friends in real-time.
+MSN Messenger featured a number of playable games within the interface.
+Facebook's Messenger has had a built-in option to play games with people in a chat, including games like Tetris and Blackjack.
+Discord features multiple games built inside the "activities" tab in voice channels.

 Payments

-Though a relatively new feature, peer-to-peer payments are available on major messaging platforms.
-This functionality allows individuals to use one application for both communication and financial tasks.
-The lack of a service fee also makes messaging apps advantageous to financial applications.
-Major platforms such as Facebook messenger and WeChat already offer a payment feature, and this functionality is likely to become a standard amongst IM apps competing in the market.
+A relatively new feature to instant messaging, peer-to-peer payments are available for financial tasks on top of communication.
+The lack of a service fee also makes these advantageous to financial applications.
+IM services such as Facebook Messenger and the WeChat 'super-app' for example offer a payment feature.